akrasuski1/halb-cpu/dtl-vs-ttl.md

 generator as input due to lack of good waveform generator.
 It seems to have about 2us rise time, which may distort my measurements too.

+For Schottky DTL, 2-inverter time at 47k, no pullup, is ~600ns (gate delay = 300ns).
+From simulation, we got 2700ns per 24 inverters, or 110ns per gate.
+Looks like there is some discrepancy - 3x difference.
+Happy to see it's within an order of magnitude though.
+I don't know what is the reason; perhaps measuring jig capacitances again, though I tried to control for it this time.
+Maybe real components just aren't as ideal as LTspice sees them.

 # Table of measurements (TTL)

 | X \[kohm\] | Y \[kohm\] | Delay of 24 gates \[us\] | Current consumption of 24 gates \[mA\] |